holysoles/beeper-bridge-manager-multiarch/README.md

+## Update 3/1/2025
+I no longer plan to maintain this repo now that [the official repo is building arm64 images](https://github.com/beeper/bridge-manager/pull/55).
+I will be archiving this repo and disabling workflows sometime after April 1st.

 # beeper-bridge-manager-multiarch

 CI/CD repo for building a multi-arch Container image for Beeper's [Bridge Manager](https://github.com/beeper/bridge-manager).
 This is to work around a lack of arm support on the primary repo (see [this issue](https://github.com/beeper/bridge-manager/issues/25))